13.09.2019 - 3.02.2020

 13 September 2019 - 3 February 2020, tickets: PLN 15 (regular) / PLN 10 (reduced), BUY A TICKET >>

-The exhibition is produced in cooperation with the Museum of the City of Gdynia, under the honorary auspices of Mr Wojciech Szczurek, the Mayor of Gdynia.
+The exhibition has been produced in cooperation with the Gdynia City Museum, under honorary auspices of Wojciech Szczurek, the Mayor of Gdynia, and Ron Huldai, the Mayor of Tel Aviv, as well as the Israeli Embassy in Warsaw.

 - Production curator: Ewa Witkowska